MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 - **Model tracking:** Model artifacts are often stored in a model registry that should identify storage, versioning, and tagging capabilities.
 These registries need to identify the source code, its parameters, and the corresponding data used to train the model, all of which indicate where a model was created.

-- **Digital audit trail**: When working with code and data, all changes need to be tracked.
+- **Digital audit trail:** When working with code and data, all changes need to be tracked.

 - **Generalization:** Models are different than code for reuse, as models must be tuned based on the input data or scenario.
 You might need to fine-tune the model for the new data to use it for a new scenario.